Module 1: Introduction

 What special can you offer to new patients:

-In Scott Bedburry’s book, A New Brand World, it states that, “Plato believed that behind and above and beneath everything concrete we experience in our daily lives is the idea of that thing, which gives the thing lasting, even everlasting, meaning.”
+Scott Bedburry’s book, A New Brand World, states, “Plato believed that behind and above and beneath everything concrete we experience in our daily lives is the idea of that thing, which gives the thing lasting, even everlasting, meaning.”

-In a commoditized economy, what differentiates your practice from your competitor a few miles away?
-The goal is to build enough brand equity that the patient has a clear choice on who they decide to see.
+In a commoditized economy, what differentiates your practice from your competitor?
+The goal is to build enough brand equity that the patient has a clear choice of dentist.

 Do you have a logo?
 If so, does it represent your brand?